OGX CEO ouster may open door for bankruptcy protection filing

-RIO DE JANEIRO/SAO PAULO The ouster of OGX's chief executive opens the door for embattled Brazilian tycoon Eike Batista to exit the oil company and for OGX to seek bankruptcy protection, sources told Reuters.
+RIO DE JANEIRO/SAO PAULO Oct 16 The ouster of OGX's chief executive opens the door for embattled Brazilian tycoon Eike Batista to give up control of the oil company and for OGX to file for bankruptcy protection, sources told Reuters.

-Luiz Carneiro was replaced on Tuesday by Chief Financial Officer Paulo Simões Amaral as CEO of OGX Petróleo e Gás Participações SA (OGXP3.SA).
-The move likely puts more power in the hands of Brazil-based Angra Partners, the financial adviser hired by Batista to restructure the liabilities of OGX and its sister company shipbuilder OSX Brasil SA (OSXB3.SA), said one of the sources who is familiar with Angra's thinking.
+Luiz Carneiro was replaced on Tuesday by Chief Financial Officer Paulo Simões Amaral as CEO of OGX Petróleo e Gás Participações SA.
+The move likely puts more power in the hands of Angra Partners, the financial adviser hired by Batista to restructure the liabilities of OGX and its sister company shipbuilder OSX Brasil SA, said one of the sources who is familiar with Angra's thinking.

 As the collapse of Batista's empire has accelerated over the past three months, Angra and its senior partner, Ricardo Knoepfelmacher, have sought to arrange for bankruptcy protection to shrink OGX and OSX and save them as going concerns.
-Nearly all OSX business involves building or leasing vessels for OGX, which is not producing enough oil and gas to pay for them.
+Nearly all OSX business involves building or leasing ships for OGX.

 Carneiro did not always agree on strategy with Knoepfelmacher, the source said.
 Angra turned down repeated requests for interviews with Knoepfelmacher and other partners.